ceejbot/soulsy/docs/article-layouts-v2.md

 - `left`: What's currently equipped in the player's left hand.
 - `right`: What's currently equipped in the player's right hand.
 - `ammo`: What ammo the player has equipped.
-- `equipset`: The currently-worn equipment set.
+- `equipset`: The currently-worn equipment set; optional.

 Each slot has the following sub-elements: